 Arnold E. Perl

-Arnold E. Perl has more than forty (40) years of experience in assisting organizations in labor and employment law, with extensive experience counseling organizations on positive employee relations.
-He offers a dynamic leadership development program for all levels of management.
+Arnold E. Perl had more than forty (40) years of experience in assisting organizations in labor and employment law, with extensive experience counseling organizations on positive employee relations.
+He offered a dynamic leadership development program for all levels of management.

 Mr. Perl co-authored Simple Solutions with Tom Schmitt from FedEx, published in 2006 by John Wiley & Sons, Inc. The book presents tried-and-true tactics and leadership models and explains how complex problems can be broken down into simple solutions, harnessing the power of passion and simplicity to get results.

-He has successfully argued many cases before various United States Courts of Appeals, and is admitted to practice before the United States Supreme Court.
+He successfully argued many cases before various United States Courts of Appeals, and was admitted to practice before the United States Supreme Court.

 Mr. Perl served as Chairman of the 10th Annual Joint Conference of the Southeast U.S.-Korea Economic Committee and the Korea-U.S. Southeast Economic Council held in Seoul, Korea on October 5-7, 1995.

-Mr. Perl has been listed in each edition of Best Lawyers in America since its inception in 1983, and currently serves on its Advisory Board.
+Mr. Perl was listed in each edition of Best Lawyers in America since its inception in 1983, and served on its Advisory Board.
 He served as Chairman of Best Lawyers 25th anniversary celebration.

-Mr. Perl is also a Certified Tennessee Supreme Court Rule 31 Mediator.
+Mr. Perl was also a Certified Tennessee Supreme Court Rule 31 Mediator.

 - University of Illinois College of Law, LL.B., 1963